June 9, 2017 Bruce Dickinson – Accident of Birth 20 Years Later

 Roy Z, an accomplished multi-instrumentalist, has produced albums by such prominent world-class acts such as Helloween and Judas Priest.
 Credited for giving Dickinson the kick in the ass to record Accident of Birth, he was joined in its recording by David Ingraham on drums and Eddie Casillas on bass guitar.

 Yet it is the man who filled the second guitar slot on the album who was not only the most well-known to Dickinson’s hordes of fans, but whose presence stirred up a lot of emotion and conflicting feelings.
-Adrian Smith left Iron Maiden after No Prayer For The Dying in 1990, like Dickinson itching to spread his wings and continue creating alongside his erstwhile singer.
+Adrian Smith left Iron Maiden before No Prayer For The Dying in 1990, like Dickinson itching to spread his wings and continue creating alongside his erstwhile singer.
 After all, the two had amazing chemistry together, as any glance at Iron Maiden writing credits will certainly show.

 And so, the yield of this union of ex-Iron Maiden members with Roy Z and a new rhythm section, Accident of Birth was released on Raw Power/Sanctuary Holdings.
 At a time when Iron Maiden was experiencing a bit of a creative low, along comes an album featuring one poached guitarist, and artwork by Derek Riggs himself, the man behind the evolution of Eddy the Head and all of Iron Maiden’s most celebrated album art.
 Adorning the handsome red cover is a deranged Jack-in-the-box puppet erupting out of the stomach of some poor horrified bastard, complete with spiked bat and light bulb tasseled jester’s cap.
 His name was Edison – a dig against Dickinson’s former band mates, perhaps?